 Place your first layer on your cake stand.
 Put frosting on it and use a small offset spatula to make frosting an even layer.

 Place your next layer on top.
-Some frosting should “spill out” the sides and that is ok.
+Some frosting should “spill out” the sides and that is exactly what you want.
 Repeat this process; frosting, layer of cake, frosting, layer of cake, until you have added all your layers.

 When making a layer cake it is important to do a crumb coat.

-Some frosting may have spilled out, or your layers may not be perfectly aligned, or maybe your cake is slightly lopsided.
+A crumb coat is simply a thin layer of frosting applied to a cake.
+The crumb coat is intended to seal in crumbs, hence the name, crumb coat.
+Maybe too much frosting spilled out, or your layers may not be perfectly aligned, or maybe your cake is slightly lopsided.
 Doing a crumb coat is a great opportunity to fill in any problem areas.

 Want to see how this cake turned out?
 It’s the New Years Eve Cake in my book, ‘surprise-inside cakes’!

 Use an offset spatula.
 I put a dollop on top of the cake and then use the spatula to bring it down over the sides, making sure to get the frosting all the way to to bottom.